Getting radical: designing adaptable organizations

 The challenge is what can help guide us when the level of change is even more extreme.
 The question was asked: how do you design an organization when the past is little guide to the future – when radical change is needed, and the activities, roles and headcount all have to move dramatically?

 Attendees at the OrgVue-sponsored CRF breakfast told fascinating stories, in terms of the challenges their business are facing and the company’s response:

 - A food business facing cost pressure is consolidating its factory footprint.
 It has set up a 30 person digital department, which runs as a project hub.
 People cycle in and out of roles, and no-one stays beyond a fixed 18 month period, so as to keep relevance to business decisions.

 - A pharma business facing pressure from prospective acquirers has restructured itself, and expects the ongoing need to re-shape itself to continue, year-in, year-out.

-- An industrial company accelerated its move to digital (and reduced costs) by switching the entire 70,000 person organisation over to Google Docs, Google Drive, Google Hangouts etc.
+- An industrial company accelerated its move to digital (and reduced costs) by switching the entire 70,000 person organization over to Google Docs, Google Drive, Google Hangouts etc.

-Several companies described setting up initiatives to cannibalise their existing businesses; others described a continuous, lower intensity pressure to tweak the business model, to continue to optimise and find performance improvement.
+Several companies described setting up initiatives to cannibalize their existing businesses; others described a continuous, lower intensity pressure to tweak the business model, to continue to optimize and find performance improvement.

-HR needs to play a more central role in organisation design
+HR needs to play a more central role in organization design

 The role of HR was described as selling change, communicating change, driving change.
 In the right circumstances, HR is a key part of the Leadership team, with value to add on the culture and mindset that will support change in ways of working.

-Breakfast attendees then used a set of labels to prompt discussion of the business strategy, business unit by business unit: for example, to ‘cannibalise’, ‘gradually improve’, ‘grow strongly,’ stay ‘steady as she goes’ … or be the ‘rabbit in the headlights’ – these are shown as cards below.
+Breakfast attendees then used a set of labels to prompt discussion of the business strategy, business unit by business unit: for example, to ‘cannibalize’, ‘gradually improve’, ‘grow strongly,’ stay ‘steady as she goes’ … or be the ‘rabbit in the headlights’.